The Nerves: Career

-"Hanging on the Telephone" and "When You Find Out" were later released on a 1993 Rhino Records power-pop compilation, DIY: Come Out and Play - American Power Pop I (1975-1978), which Allmusic gave a five star review.
+"Hanging on the Telephone" and "When You Find Out" were later released on a 1993 Rhino Records power-pop compilation, DIY: Come Out and Play – American Power Pop I (1975–1978), which Allmusic gave a five-star review.
 The Nerves also appeared on the album's cover.
 More recently, Rhino included an unreleased Nerves track, Case's "One-Way Ticket", on the 2005 compilation Children of Nuggets: Original Artyfacts from the Second Psychedelic Era, 1976–1995, a sequel to their Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968 compilations.

 In 2008, Alive Records released One Way Ticket, a CD compilation of the remastered tracks of the Nerves' original EP, along with demos and other previously unreleased material.
-Following the success of The Nerves' CD reissue, Alive Records released The Breakaways, an album of post-Nerves recordings featuring Collins and Case prior to the formation of The Beat.
+Following the success of The Nerves' CD reissue, Alive Records released The Breakaways, an album of post-Nerves recordings featuring Collins and Case prior to the formation of the Beat.

 In 2011, the American rock band Green Day launched the American Idiot Broadway Musical Production.
 On any night that an original cast member left the show, they included a live rendition of the song "Walking Out On Love," which was written by Paul Collins.
-The song was previously recorded by The Nerves, The Breakaways and The Beat.
-At the end of the musical's run, The Paul Collins Beat joined Green Day on-stage for live performances in New York.
+The song was previously recorded by the Nerves, the Breakaways and the Beat.
+At the end of the musical's run, the Paul Collins Beat joined Green Day on-stage for live performances in New York.

 Reunion tribute

-In spring 2012, Case and Collins announced a reunion tour paying tribute to their bands The Nerves, The Breakaways, The Beat and The Plimsouls.
-The band line-up for the Collins and Case tour was augmented by members of The Paul Collins Beat (Timm Buechler, bass, and Amos Pitsch, drums), offering audiences with a full-band electric showcase.
-The reunion was not billed as The Nerves, because Jack Lee chose not to be part of the tour.
+In spring 2012, Case and Collins announced a reunion tour paying tribute to their bands the Nerves, the Breakaways, the Beat and the Plimsouls.
+The band line-up for the Collins and Case tour was augmented by members of the Paul Collins Beat (Timm Buechler, bass, and Amos Pitsch, drums), offering audiences with a full-band electric showcase.
+The reunion was not billed as the Nerves, because Jack Lee chose not to be part of the tour.
 The tour included a date in Austin, Texas, where actor Bill Murray made a surprise appearance at the concert to introduce the band.
-Collins' group The Beat had previously appeared on the Caddyshack original motion picture soundtrack alongside Murray in 1979.
+Collins' group the Beat had previously appeared on the Caddyshack original motion picture soundtrack alongside Murray in 1979.

 Collins was dismissed from the tour before its completion, due to personal differences.

 The tour was followed by a tribute LP/cassette on Volar Records/I Hate Rock n Roll, entitled Under the Covers Vol. 2: A Tribute to Paul Collins, Peter Case, and Jack Lee, that included 18 bands, such as Grass Widow, Davila 666, Hunx and his Punx, Audacity, Tijuana Panthers, and the Mantles.

-Lee has performed annually as a solo artist with his group Jack Lee Inferno.
+Lee had performed annually as a solo artist with his group Jack Lee Inferno prior to his death from colon cancer in May 2023.